APinzone-Pursuit/markdown-lesson/readme.md

 ---

 #### Section 3 Instructions
-- [ ] Add a level 2 heading called "Git"
+- [x ] Add a level 2 heading called "Git"
-- [ ] Add a link to the git presentation that we covered in class, the link should say "Git, what is it good for?"
+- [x ] Add a link to the git presentation that we covered in class, the link should say "Git, what is it good for?"
-- [ ] Create a bash code block showing how to do the following:
+- [x ] Create a bash code block showing how to do the following:
     - Make a directory
     - Navigate to that directory
     - Initialize a Git Repo
     - Create a readme.md file
     - Check the status of the repo
     - Stage the readme.md file
-- [ ] Put together instructions, utilizing code blocks when necessary, describing the following steps:
+- [x ] Put together instructions, utilizing code blocks when necessary, describing the following steps:
     - Open the directory you created previously in Visual Studio Code
     - Update the readme.md file
     - Compare the differences between the staged and unstaged readme.md files